What is PAL?

 Peer Assisted Learning (PAL) is a student-to-student support scheme aimed to support students with their transition to University and contribute to the wider student experience.

 PAL involves more experienced students who are trained as facilitators to provide academic and technical support to students primarily in lower years.

 The scheme provides opportunities for students to consolidate their own understanding of the discipline within a safe and collaborative environment.
 PAL Leaders support sessions to ensure learners make the most of their time together.

 PAL sessions are usually offered at programme or module level.
 We also offer PAL within certain technical areas.

-In addition to our main PAL support, we also offer two additional PAL services to support the wider UWE Bristol community.
+In addition to our main PAL support, primarily aimed at Foundation and Level 1 students, we also offer PAL mentoring for UWE Cares students.

-If you're a student who would like to receive support via PAL, please read our guidance on the types of support available.
+If you are a student who would like to receive support via PAL, please read our more detailed guidance on the types of support available.

-If you're interested in providing support and guidance to students, please read our information on how to become a PAL Leader
+If you are interested in providing support and guidance to students, please read our information on how to become a PAL Leader.